ortaly/tikal_jekyll_website-1/readme.md

 A static version of Tikal's website generated with Jekyll.

+For instructions
-For instructions - talk to *Assaf*
+- talk to *Assaf G*